Unilever Sustainable Living Plan Council

-The Group’s expertise covers a broad range of environmental, social and economic issues in developed and developing countries.
+The Council’s expertise covers a broad range of environmental, social and economic issues in developed and developing countries.
 It meets twice a year with our senior leaders to critique our strategy and share insights on sustainability issues and trends.
 Their perspectives feed into our leadership teams and our Board’s Corporate Responsibility Committee.

 Jonathon Porritt: Founder Director of Forum for the Future, UK

 Malini Mehra: Founder and CEO of the Centre for Social Markets, India